sradc/sradc.github.io/_posts/2024-07-07-life-transformer.md

 The full code is made available, [here](https://github.com/sradc/life-transformer).

-The problem is framed as:
+The problem is modeled as:

 ```python
 model(life_grid) = next_life_grid